 The rules require vessels that carry ballast water to:

-- Have a ballast water management plan specifically for that vessel;
+- Possess a ballast water management plan specifically for that vessel;

 Ballast Water Reporting